Does Firefox have a VPN? Yes, Firefox offers two different VPN products.

 3.1.
 What does “browser-only” protection mean?

-The most important distinction is its “browser-only” scope.
+The most important distinction is its browser-only scope.
 This service is designed to protect only the data you send and receive within the Firefox browser.
-It encrypts your activity from websites you visit in Firefox.

 However, it leaves all other applications on your device unprotected.
 Your email client, cloud storage app, and other browsers will still use your regular, unencrypted connection.